Malta is a hidden secret for many and is truly stunning in its capture. Find out more about the islands real estate.

 Since 1993, the Community Associations Institute has recognized excellence in the practice of community association law through the College of Community Association Lawyers (CCAL).
 Of the thousands of attorneys practicing community association law in the United States, fewer than 175 have been granted membership in the College.
 Fellows of the College distinguish themselves through contributions to the development of community association law.
 Their service is demonstrated by a commitment to educate and empower boards and residents of the more than 320,000 community associations across the country.
 CCAL attorneys commit themselves to high standards of professional and ethical conduct and work to create a community of experienced legal professionals to advance community association law for the betterment of the communities they serve.

-Robert Meisner was the first and one of only three community association attorneys from Michigan invited to become a member of this select group.More about CCAL
+Robert Meisner was the first and one of only four community association attorneys from Michigan invited to become a member of this select group.More about CCAL

 Our services & skills